Conquering the AP Chemistry Unit 3 Progress Check: A thorough look to MCQs

 4. Limiting Reactants and Percent Yield: Real-World Considerations

 In many chemical reactions, one reactant is completely consumed before the others.
-This reactant is called the limiting reactant, as it limits the amount of product that can be formed.
-The other reactants are called excess reactants.
+Because of that, this reactant is called the limiting reactant, as it limits the amount of product that can be formed.
+The other reactants are called excess reactants Not complicated — just consistent..

 The theoretical yield is the maximum amount of product that could be formed if the limiting reactant were completely consumed.
 The actual yield is the amount of product that is actually obtained in a reaction.
 The percent yield represents the efficiency of the reaction and is calculated as: